alecurfon/alecurfon.github.io/index.md

 layout: default
 title: Home
 ---
-# Welcome to NEXTGENDEM

-This is the homepage of the NEXTGENDEM project.

-Insert more content here.
+# Hi, I'm Alejandro!

+I am a Computer Engineer from the Technological Institute of the Canary Islands.
+Welcome to my personal website!